Toddler Food

 After your baby has learnt to eat solids starting off according to your preference you can gradually introduce them to food from the table.
 The goal is to get your toddler to eat the same as the rest of the family sometime around 18 months.

 Providing you are cooking healthy and nutritious meals, your toddler will get all their needed nutrients from these meals.
-Snacks in between meals should be just enough to tide your child over to the next meal and should not be of such a nature that your toddler doesn’t eat their meal in favour of the snack.
+Snacks in between meals should be just enough to tide your child over to the next meal and should not be of such a nature that your toddler doesn'’t eat their meal in favour of the snack.

 At dinner time remember that toddler’s stomach is roughly the size of their loose fist.
 This puts the quantity of food you serve them in perspective!
 And if you divide their plate into quarters it should be balanced like this: ¼ protein, ¼ carbohydrate, ½ fresh or steamed veggies.